 Types of Proof of Concept in Software Development

-There are different types of proof of concepts.
+There are different types of proof of concept.
 These are the following.

 - Pilot Project.
 When we say the pilot project, it means your PoC is good enough for initial implementation.
 In other words, this is the early version or beta version of your product.

 - Proof of Technology.
 Proof of Technology (PoT) identifies technical issues.
 This is vital for it may affect the software product development process.
 These issues could have something to do with:

 - Feature functionality